yvelikova/axway-open-docs/content/en/docs/central/catalog.md

 ![Subscribe to a catalog item](/Images/central/catalog_subscribe.gif)

-## View the subscriptions of an endpoint
+### View the subscriptions of an endpoint

-To view the subscriptions of an endpoint:

-* Click the **Subscriptions** tab on the endpoint detail page.
+To view the subscriptions of an endpoint click the **Subscriptions** tab on the endpoint detail page.

 The result shows a table with the current subscriptions to the endpoint.

-## Unsubscribe from an endpoint
+### Unsubscribe from an endpoint

 To unsubscribe from an endpoint: